Skip to main content

 “I’m super excited,” Tomes told Strib Varsity after signing with other East Ridge athletes at the high school gym.
 “To play for my home state is kind of what every kid dreams of.
 It’s for sure what I’ve dreamed of.
 Now that I’ve signed, I’m just excited to make my impact right away.”

 “He’s a great player to play with,” Tomes said of Anderson.
 “He’s a funny guy, but he’s serious about his work, too.
-You love to be around people who are about their work.”
+You love to be around people who are serious about their work.”

 Other top boys basketball seniors signed letters of athletic aid to play at the Division I level Wednesday.